 Check area-based leads when someone shared a general location.

-Users choose lost or found, select single or multiple, add a photo, write notes, and choose Nearby or Exact sharing.
+Helpers choose lost or found, select single or multiple, add a photo, write notes, and choose Nearby or Exact sharing.
 The form can work for a school office, a workplace desk, a little free library shelf, or an event recovery table.

 The app uses maps to show clusters, pins, and area-based sharing.
 The website visual below uses a static Vancouver-inspired background so the section feels like a real map without relying on paid map tiles.